AdityaRamesh18/University-Management-System-with-OOAD/README.md

 # University-Management-System-with-OOAD

-A University / College Management System that allows you to log in as the admin, a student or staff member and view all relevant information about the University related to the particular user.
+A University / College Management System that allows you to log in as the admin, a student or staff member and view all relevant information about the University related to the particular user. <br>
-Design Patterns Used - Singleton for Admin and Database, Facade for Home Page for each user Architecture Used - Model View Controller (MVC)
+Design Patterns Used - Singleton for Admin and Database, Facade for Home Page for each user <br>
+Architecture Used - Model View Controller (MVC) <br>
-Design Principles Used - Single Responsibility Principle (SRP), Open-Closed Principle (OCP)
+Design Principles Used - Single Responsibility Principle (SRP), Open-Closed Principle (OCP) <br>

 Key Features:
 * Users can register as a student, a staff member, or an admin